 “THE VOICE of LOVE”

-I choose, with consciousness and care, and authentic affection for my characters and readers, to write and speak in the voice of love.
+I choose, with consciousness and care, and authentic affection for fellow survivors, to write and speak in the voice of love.

-These volunteers included national experts in torture treatment programs and interpreting, therapists, social workers, interpreters, refugees, interpreter trainers, university and college professors, curriculum developers, a PhD medical anthropologist and many more.
-They gave themselves unstintingly and lovingly to the project’s beautiful mission.
+These volunteers included national experts in torture treatment programs, therapists, interpreters, social workers, refugees, interpreter trainers, university and college professors, interpreting experts, curriculum developers, a PhD medical anthropologist, and many more.
+They gave themselves unstintingly to the project.

-The Interpreter of Love Project was in fact inspired by The Voice of Love Project.
-The new project is both broader and more personal.
-It addresses trauma survivors, not interpreters, and is concerned with all forms of intense trauma.
+The Only Way Out was inspired by The Voice of Love Project.
+The new project is broader.
+It addresses trauma survivors and is concerned with all forms of deep or intense trauma.

 But at their heart, both projects focus on the urgent need of survivors of extreme trauma to reclaim agency, voice and the human capacity for joy.